Powerbomb: Gutwrench powerbomb

 This move involves a wrestler standing over a bent over opponent, locking their arms around the opponent's waist and lifting them up, flipping them over, and slamming them down to the mat back first.
 The difference compared to a regular powerbomb is that the opponent's head does not go between the wrestler's thighs, instead they remain slightly in front or to the side of the wrestler.
 The falling variation was used by Jack Swagger as the Swagger Bomb.
 "Dr. Death" Steve Williams popularized the sitout variation, naming it the Doctor Bomb.
 Kenny Omega also uses the sitout variation as the Dr. Willy Bomb.

 Inverted powerbomb

 Also known as an Inverted front powerslam, this move sees the attacking wrestler faces a bent-over opponent and apply a gutwrench waistlock before lifting the opponent up so they are lying across the wrestler's shoulder, facing upward, with the wrestler maintaining the waistlock to hold them in position, known as an overhead gutwrench backbreaker rack.
 The wrestler then falls forward, standing or into a sitout position while flipping the opponent forward, driving the opponent horizontally belly-down into the ground.
 A double underhook version of this move also exists.
 Ron Simmons made the standing variation famous, calling it the Dominator, Bobby Lashley utilized a kneeling version as a finisher, while Yujiro Takahashi popularized the sitout version, calling it Tokyo Pimps.
+Ricky Saints uses a sitout side version called the Roshambo.